It’s Never too EarlyMarch 4, 2019

 “For the things we have to learn before we can do them, we learn by doing them.”April 4, 2019

 Final Exams can be a source of great stress, even for the most disciplined students.
 Between classes, activities, friends, and responsibilities at home, and on the job, the thought of carving out time to study for finals can be overwhelming.
 The key, however, to making it all work is by helping your child maintain a positive attitude.
 On-Track Tutoring, a tutoring and family support service offers these tops for final exam success.

 - Create/ Take Practice Exams.
-Creating your own test questions from study guides, notes, prior tests and homework solidifies knowledge of content, forces use of vocabulary, engages higher-level thinking processes and allows for ample practice opportunities.
+Create your own test questions from study guides, notes, prior tests and homework.
+This solidifies knowledge of content, forces use of vocabulary, engages higher-level thinking processes and allows for ample practice opportunities.

 - Review Before Sleep.
 Going to sleep immediately after studying helps transfer the information into memory.

 - Keep Anxiety At Bay.
 Practice relaxation techniques, such as deep breathing.
 Get a good night’s rest – cramming and “all-nighters” adversely affect focus, short-term memory and stress levels.
-Eat a balanced, slow digesting breakfast (like oatmeal) to provide a sustained flow of glucose (brain fuel) to the brain.
+Eat a balanced, slow digesting breakfast to provide a sustained flow of glucose to the brain.
 Above all, being over-prepared is the best way to avoid anxiety.